TheWizardsCode/Character-Unity-Package/Character/Documentation/README.md

 7. Bake the `NavMesh` in your scene
 8. Hit play - your character should idle

-See the demo scene in `Characters/Scenes/Behvaiours/101 Minimal Character` and [Documentation](Behaviours/101 Minimal Character.md).
+For more information see the demo scene in `Characters/Scenes/Behvaiours/101 Minimal Character` and [Documentation](Behaviours/101 Minimal Character.md).

 # Behaviours